rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 ## Do feed items accumulate forever?

 Each collection defined in the "antenna.yaml" file includes a filter attribute.
-A filter is a SQL statement that can be run against the SQLite3 database associated with the collection.
+A filter is a sequence of SQL statements.
+These statements are run against the SQLite3 database associated with the collection.
 By default two filter statements are supplied.

 - Set everything to review, `UPDATE items SET status = 'review'`
 - Set the recently (previous three weeks) published items to published, `UPDATE items SET status = 'published' WHERE pubDate >= date('now', '-21 days');`

 The statements are applied one after the other in order.
-You could include statements that remove stale items.
+You can choose to include statements that remove stale items.
 You could set all items to published too.
 Each statement gets executed that you include.
 Since the database is a standard SQLite3 database you can use the SQLite3 command line program to explore and test what statements you might want to use yourself.

 ## Work flows